 TravelPro — Maxlite Expandable Hardside

 Travelpro is a reliable name in the luggage industry known for delivering great luggage at an affordable price.
 Airline employees love it, and a former pilot created the first versions of the bags.
-After developing some of the first rollaboard suitcases, they’ve continued to develop an extensive line of suitcases.
+After developing some of the first rollaboard suitcases, they’ve continued to create an extensive line of suitcases.
 Their Maxlite Expandable Hardside is a tremendous hard side option that mixes quality and affordability well.

 With the inside of the bag, you have full use of your space with a zippered divider and an elastic cross-strap to secure your items.
 If you’re souvenir happy, there is also an expandable zipper providing an extra two inches of storage.